SICILY ORCHESTRAL COURSE 2022

 Refer to the Cost page for details of the amount to pay.
 Please note that your place is not secured until you have paid the full course fee.

-The course dates are 27 July – 2 August 2020, with the first rehearsal being 18.45 on Monday 27 July and the final event being the concert on Saturday 1 August.
-We anticipate therefore that most people will arrive on the Monday and leave on the Sunday.
+The course dates are 25-31 July, with the first rehearsal being 18.45 on Monday 25 July, the main concert being on Thursday 28 July and the final event being a short concert on Saturday 30 July at midday in the Chiesa Madre, as part of the celebrations for the Madonna delle Milizie festivities (one of the main festivals of the year in Scicli, with the main events happening later on the Saturday).
+Most people tend to arrive on the Monday and leave on the Sunday.
 However, you are welcome to arrive earlier and to stay longer should you wish.
 If you want to do that, and also want to take our accommodation, then please contact us about your proposed dates as soon as you can so that we can secure the required accommodation dates for you.
-It may be possible to arrive after 27 July – please enquire.
+It may be possible to arrive after 25 July – please enquire.

 Players of large instruments are eligible for help with the cost of transporting their instrument.
-As an alternative, we may be able to obtain an instrument for you in Sicily, therefore avoiding the challenges involved in transportation.
+As an alternative, we may be able to obtain an instrument for you in Sicily, therefore avoiding the challenges involved in transportation (for example, we have two cellos out there and hopefully also soon a double bass).
 We would cover any hire costs involved.
 A limited number of such instruments is available so please enquire early about this.

 There are no music shops in Scicli, nor in any of the neighbouring towns.
 Therefore please ensure you come with necessary ‘accessories’ such as spare strings, reeds etc.

-Through the proprietor of Scicli B&B (Massimo Borgese) we can offer you accommodation in local flats.
+We have worked for a number of years with the proprietor of Scicli B&B, Massimo Borgese, who has provided many orchestra members with accommodation in local flats.
 Rates for this accommodation, which includes breakfast, are on the Cost page.
-You are welcome to book your own accommodation should you prefer and we can give suggestions if you would like.
+You are welcome to book your own accommodation should you prefer (we can make suggestions).

-If you choose our shared accommodation we can find you a sharing partner or you can come with your own.
-People in single rooms will have to share a bathroom.
+If you choose the in-house shared accommodation we can find you a sharing partner or you can come with your own.
+People in single rooms may have to share a bathroom.
 The accommodation is in flats which have self-catering facilities and are within walking distance of the town centre.
 You will also get a substantial breakfast each morning in Caffè Sicilia.

-There are some flats which can accommodate more that 2 people, so if you want to come with family members or to stay with several friends that may be possible.
+There are some flats and small houses which can accommodate more that 2 people, so if you want to come with family members or to stay with several friends that may be possible.
 Please enquire.

 NB You must book and pay for your own travel.